skovmand/fh4-car-class-finder/README.md

-# Forza Horizon 4 Car Class Calculator
+# Forza Horizon 4 Car Class Finder

+A programming project for August (8 years old) and me to find car classes in our favourite game Forza Horizon 4.
+Visit the webpage live at https://skovmand.github.io/fh4-car-class-finder/

 ## Install dependencies